The holy grail for many runners is to unlock the secret to become a faster, stronger and less injury-prone runner.

 Combining running and strength training is a great way to prevent common running injuries, and improve your running form and performance.

-If you’re new to strength training, then my 30 day strength training plan for runners is a simple and effective way to incorporate strength exercises into your training plan.
+If you’re new to strength training, then check out my 30 day strength training plan for runners.

 Running tip #20: Cross train